alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging-04.basic.md

-This draft describes a test which **MAY** be used to falsify claims that a messaging or messenger application, platform, solution, or service ("messaging solution") provides either or both of "end-to-end security" or "end-to-end encryption." (either/both: "E2E")
+This draft describes a test which **MAY** be used to falsify claims that a messaging or messenger application, platform, solution, or service ("messaging solution") provides either or both of "end-to-end security" or "end-to-end encryption". (either/both: "E2E")

-Any messaging solution, or any clearly defined subset of a larger messaging solution, which claims to provide E2E, **MUST** satisfy this test; however satisfaction of this test is not wholly sufficient to determine that the messaging solution provides E2E.
+Any messaging solution, or clearly defined subset thereof, which claims to provide E2E, **MUST** satisfy this test; however satisfaction of this test is not wholly sufficient to determine that the messaging solution actually provides E2E.

 {mainmatter}